OracPrime/ReaperScripts/README.md

 4. Click each button once to register them
 5. They will now automatically toggle each other!

+## Mac Users

+Initial users have reported issues on Mac.
+For now debug logging is turned on on Mac.
+Please bear with us

 ## Usage Tips

 - **Normal click**: Shows dialog when high-PDC plugins are found (128) or when re-enabling plugins (1024)